dirkrob78/vscode-svunit/README.md

 The simulator can be changed by setting: `svunit.simulator`

-The run command can be set for each simulator setting in `svunit.runCommands`
+The run command can be set for each simulator setting in `svunit.runCommands`.
+The command will be launched inside a shell as `/bin/sh -c '$COMMAND'`.

 For each folder under the project folder which contains one or more `*_unit_test.sv` files, a test group will be created. `svunit.runCommands` will be run in each of the folders when the "Run all tests" button is chosen, or in just one of the folders if a lower level run is selected.